-You can also go on a cruise in Newport, like this Fall Bay Cruise from Bowen’s Wharf to see the gorgeous fall colors, or the Lighthouses and Mimosa Cruise, to see the city’s scenic lighthouse from the water!
+You can also go on a cruise in Newport Harbor, like this Fall Bay Cruise from Bowen’s Wharf, to see the gorgeous fall colors, or the Lighthouses and Mimosa Cruise, to see the city’s scenic lighthouse from the water!

 Newport, Rhode Island, is a popular destination for summer getaways on the East Coast, and for good reason—Newport shines in the summer!
 The sandy beaches, charming boutiques, and beautiful harbors make Newport a great place for swimming, boating, and lounging on the beach.

 However, if you want to enjoy the best things to do in Newport, RI, without swarms of tourists and high hotel rates, you’ll want to visit during the spring (March-May) or the fall (September-November).
 These months still have mild temperatures and minimal rain, so they are perfect for exploring and doing outdoorsy activities.